privacygmail cleanupemail security

 • Doesn't read email content by default

-• Minimal Gmail permissions required
+• Minimal Gmail permissions

-• You control what's accessed
+• You control what gets accessed

 3. Source-available code

-• Transparent about all functionality
+• Transparent about every function

-• Community can review security
+• The community can review the security

 • No hidden data collection